 Parakeets are relatively easy to feed.
 They are curious birds that are generally willing to try out most treats you present to them.
-Most owners prefer to purchase seed that is already mixed at pet supply stores however a seed diet alone does not provide a parakeet with all the essential nutrients it needs.
+Most budgie owners prefer to purchase seed that is already mixed at pet supply stores; however, a seed diet alone does not provide a parakeet with all the essential nutrients it needs.

 The good news is that the rest of the nutrients your budgie needs can already be found in simple foods around your home.
 You may be surprised at how many "human" foods are safe and recommended for parakeets.

-There are a variety of parakeet seed blends for sale at local pet stores and generally one is not better than another.
+There are a variety of parakeet seed blends for sale at local pet stores, and generally one is not better than another.
 Seeds tend to be low on certain amino acids, vitamins and minerals which parakeets need.
-Which is why a purely seed diet is not recommended as it can deprive the parakeet of nutrients.
+This is why a purely seed diet is not recommended as it can deprive the parakeet of nutrients.

 - Safflower: ideal for any small parrot